Yocto Layers Maintainable Strategy 2026

 A Yocto layer is a directory containing recipes, configuration, and classes that modify the build.
 Layers compose through bblayers.conf, and their priority determines which recipes and configurations win when conflicts exist.

-The key insight: layers are not just a code organization mechanism.
+The key point most teams miss: layers are not just a code organisation mechanism.
 They define responsibility boundaries.
 Each layer should be owned by one team or organisation and should encapsulate one concern.
+When that discipline breaks down - when BSP code drifts into the product layer, or when the distro layer starts carrying per-board hacks - upgrade cycles become painful and cross-product reuse stops being realistic.

 A typical product build uses four to six layers: